tywalch/electrodb/README.md

 # Entities

-In ***ElectroDB*** an `Entity` is represents a single business object.
+In ***ElectroDB*** an `Entity` represents a single business object.
 For example, in a simple task tracking application, one Entity could represent an Employee and or a Task that is assigned to an employee.

 Require or import `Entity` from `electrodb`:
 ```javascript